Marshfield Central Avenue Historic District: The first downtown

 Marshfield was quiet forest until 1872.
 In that year the Wisconsin Central Railroad cleared a path up through the woods to lay rails, choosing a fairly easy spot to cross the low ridge that runs from north of Marshfield to Neillsville - a spot that would become the city of Marshfield.
-Anticipating railroad workers and later commerce, Louis and Frank Rivers built a rough two-room hotel/tavern/store out of logs in a clearing just north of the right-of-way, on the spot that is now the parking lot behind Hudson's.
+Anticipating railroad workers and later commerce, Louis and Frank Rivers built a rough two-room hotel/tavern/store out of logs in a clearing just north of the right-of-way, on the spot that is now the parking lot behind Casa Amigos.
 This crude structure among the stumps was the first building in what would become Marshfield.

 The town grew fast.
 It was platted in 1875, with streets aligned with the railroad rather than the points of the compass.
 (The early prominence of the railroad is why Central Avenue was laid out running southwest to northeast.)
 By 1875 the town had 22 wooden buildings.
 In 1878 William and Charles Upham built the town's first sawmill and a general store.
 In 1883 Marshfield was incorporated as a city.
 By 1885, the population was nearly 2000.
 To his sawmill, Upham had added a planing mill, a furniture factory, and a flour and feed mill.
 Other businesses had sprung up selling groceries, ready-made clothes, crockery, jewelry, beer, fresh-baked bread, furniture, and coffins.

 The main business of that early railroad was transporting lumber from the surrounding forests and from forests to the north.
 Upham's sawmill cut some of the lumber into boards and shingles.
 Naturally, many buildings in the new city were built of wood; Central Avenue was lined with frame stores with boomtown fronts and wooden cornices.
 The street itself was dirt/mud/dust, but wooden boardwalks ran in front of the stores.
 Wood was plentiful, cheap, and quick to build with, but also flammable.

 On June 27, 1887 a fire started in the Upham plant just south of the tracks.
 The day was hot and windy, the fire got into Upham's piles of drying wood, and the limited firefighting tools were no match for it.
 The fire engulfed Upham's factory complex.
 The sawmill was fed from a millpond where Miller Park now stands, and even the logs floating there caught fire.
 The fire destroyed the railroad depot, then started down the lines of wooden buildings on Central Avenue.
 Men tried dynamiting a few stores to create a break in the fuel, but the fire swept through the rubble and jumped the gaps.
 By the time it burned itself out, every commercial building in town except one had been reduced to ashes.
 There were no deaths, but it was a disaster for the young city.